Cabin

 Grand Marais

 Grand Marais is home to this cabin.
-Chik-Wauk Museum and Nature Center and Height of Land Portage are local landmarks, and the area's natural beauty can be seen at Superior National Forest and Poplar Lake.
+Chik-Wauk Museum and Nature Center and Height of Land Portage are local landmarks, and the area's natural beauty can be seen at Superior National Forest and Loon Lake.

 Map